Sablefish: Fisheries

-As food
+Culinary use

 The white flesh of the sablefish is soft-textured and mildly flavored.
 It is considered a delicacy in many countries.
 When cooked, its flaky texture is similar to Patagonian toothfish (Chilean sea bass).
 The meat has a high fat content and can be prepared in many ways, including grilling, smoking, or frying, or served as sushi.
 Sablefish flesh is high in long-chain omega-3 fatty acids, EPA, and DHA.
 It contains about as much as wild salmon.

 Smoked sablefish, often called simply "sable", has long been a staple of New York appetizing stores, one of many smoked fish products usually eaten with bagels for breakfast in American Jewish cuisine.

 In Japanese cuisine, the black cod (gindara) is often cooked saikyo yaki style, marinated for several days in sweet white miso or sake lees (kasuzuke) then broiled.
 The Japanese-Peruvian-American chef Nobu Matsuhisa introduced his version of gindara saikyo yaki at his restaurant in Los Angeles, and brought it to his New York restaurant Nobu in 1994, where it is considered his signature dish, under the name "Black Cod with Miso".
 Kasuzuke sablefish is popular in Seattle thanks to a large Japanese community in that area.

+Nutrition

+Nutritional information for sablefish is as follows.

 Mercury content

 Studies of accumulated mercury levels find average mercury concentrations from 0.1 ppm, 0.2 ppm, and up to 0.4 ppm.
 The US Food and Drug Administration puts sablefish in the "Good Choices" category in their guide for pregnant women and parents, and recommends one 4-ounce serving (uncooked) a week for an adult, less for children.
-On the other hand, the Alaska epidemiology section considers Alaska sablefish to be "low in mercury" and advises "unrestricted consumption" of sablefish for all populations.
+On the other hand, the Alaska epidemiology section considers Alaska sablefish to be "low in mercury" and advises no restrictions on sablefish consumption by all populations.